where is the old website?here

 what does GCA stand for?GCA is an abbreviation of Gender Changers Academy.
 We dream of a network of tech lounge cafes; on a canal boat in Amsterdam to a loft in San Francisco.
 Here a wide gamut of skills will be cultivated: from extreme pc makeovers to coding so close to the core you can wear it on your clothes.
 A school of tech skill sharing that never ends.

-what does your favicon stand for?The image was found on a website covering Adinkra symbols from Ghana, West Africa.
-This particular one is called Ananse Ntontan (translated: spider's web) a symbol of wisdom, creativity and the complexities of life.
+what does your favicon stand for?The image was found on a now defunct website (welltempered.net) covering Adinkra symbols from Ghana, West Africa.
+This particular image is called Ananse Ntontan (translated: spider's web) which is a symbol of wisdom, creativity and the complexities of life.
 Ananse, the spider, is a well-known character in African folktales.